Robert Owen: Honours and tributes

-Criticism of Owen
+Criticism

 Owen's project was considered unachievable because he did not establish a guideline that stipulated the administration of properties and the conditions of memberships.
 As a result, some critics found his plans unsatisfactory and ineffective because the overpopulation and shortage of supply created antagonism within the community.
 Owen's opponents view him as a dictator, and a blasphemer of Christianity because he rejected sacred beliefs and defied anyone who differed from his views.
 Owen perceived religion as a source of fear and ignorance.
 Therefore, people were unable to think rationally if they stayed attached to "fallacious testimonies" of religion.

 Other notable critics of Owen include Karl Marx and Friedrich Engels, even though they viewed his work as a precursor to their own.
 They recognized in Owen the important understanding, developed by Marx in Capital, that it is the working class that is responsible for creating the unparalleled wealth in capitalist societies.
 Similarly, Owen also recognized that under the existing economic system, the working class did not automatically receive the benefits of that newly created wealth.
 Marx and Engels, differentiated, however, their scientific conception of socialism from Owen's societies.
 They argued that Owen's plan, to create a model socialist utopia to coexist with contemporary society and prove its superiority over time, was insufficient to create a new society.
 In their view, Owen's "socialism" was utopian, since to Owen and the other utopian socialists "socialism is the expression of absolute truth, reason and justice, and has only to be discovered to conquer all the world by its power."
 Marx and Engels believed that the overthrow of the capitalist system could only occur once the working class was organized into a revolutionary socialist political party of the working class that was completely independent of all capitalist class influence, whereas the utopians sought the assistance and the co-operation of the capitalists to achieve the transition to socialism.